U.S. withdrawal in Iraq rolls into final act

 Violence has fallen sharply since the days of the worst sectarian slaughter in 2006-2007, an uneasy political power-sharing government of Shi'ite Muslims, Sunni Muslims and Kurds is in place and foreign oil firms are helping Iraq ramp up production.

 But tensions simmer close to the surface.
-Minority Sunnis who once ruled under Saddam are chafing against what they see as a majority Shi'ite-led government that has marginalised them outside of power-sharing.
+Minority Sunnis who once ruled under Saddam are chafing against what they see as a majority Shi'ite-led government that has marginalized them outside of power-sharing.

 Hundreds of police protected a provincial council building in restive Diyala province on Friday as about 500 Shi'ite protesters rallied for a third day against an attempt, by mainly Sunni politicians, to seek more provincial autonomy.